 We believe in being good neighbors.
-Besides creating jobs for people from the community, we are developing a long-term social responsibility program, including:
+Besides creating jobs for people from the community, we are developing a long-term social responsibility program.

-For the last five years, Pikaia Lodge has employed and additional teacher for the local El Cascajo school, and this program is ongoing.
+For the last five years, Pikaia Lodge has employed an additional teacher for the local El Cascajo school, and this program is ongoing.

-The Lodge donated materials to replace the church roof, work which was carried out by local community members.
+The Lodge donated materials to replace the church roof, carried out by local community members.

 We undertake to organize and promote regular sporting and ecological events in the village.

-When possible, local students will be invited to Pakaia Lodge conference room for ecology or science presentations.
+When possible, local students are invited to Pikaia Lodge conference room for science presentations.